 Look after yourself, too.
 Make sure you get a break from the children regularly, and get support from someone who understands.
 It is probably best to ignore what outsiders think when faced with difficult behaviour: do what you know works.

-You can talk things over with another multiples parent by ringing Tamba’s confidential helpline, Twinline, on 0800 138 0509, or find your nearest twins club to meet other parents of young multiples.
+You can talk things over with another multiples parent by ringing Tamba’s confidential helpline, Twinline, on 0800 138 0509, or find your nearest multiples club to meet other parents of young multiples.

 Click here for more on family life in the early years (including relationships, other siblings and safety), individuality and development (including potty training multiples, sharing, language, favouritism and moving into beds).